Stirfry92/IGME-110-Repo/README.md

-# My Repo
+# My IGME 110 Repo!

 ## Look out for:

 - Wonderful Masterpieces
 - 3am Caffine Ramblings
-- Island of Forgotten Projects
+- The Island of Forgotten Projects

 ## It's so cool here!